What happens in a pressure vessel?

 Introduction to what happens in a pressure vessel

-A pressure vessel is a specially designed container built to hold liquids or gases at a pressure substantially different from the ambient pressure.
-Often made from robust materials like steel or composite materials, these vessels are engineered to withstand the immense internal or external pressures they encounter.
+A pressure vessel securely holds liquids or gases at a pressure significantly different from the surrounding environment.
+Engineers construct these vessels using robust materials like steel or composite materials to withstand immense internal or external pressures.

 Definition and Types of Pressure Vessels